oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 - reversals
 - submission attempts &nbsp;<br>

-In order to remove the red vs. blue corner effect, I randomly assigned each fighter's data to one of two sets of columns.
+To remove red vs. blue corner bias, I randomly assigned each fighter's data to one of two sets of columns.
 I then calculated the difference between each of the statistics mentioned above between the two fighters.

 #### Binomial GLM Models:
 Two models were built for each striking breakdown, using the majority scorecard winner as the response variable.